dotnetian/matinwastaken.github.io/_posts/2023-8-27-what-is-git.md

 ### Local Repository

 Git is a distributed version control system.
-This means that unlike centralized systems, each developer has a complete copy of the project, including its entire history, on their local machine.
+This means that, unlike centralized systems, each developer has a complete copy of the project, including its entire history, on their local machine.
 This local copy is called a local repository.

 ### Commit